-The following financial data are derived from our consolidated interim financial statements for three-month period ended January 31, 2020 and 2019.
+The following financial data are derived from our consolidated interim financial statements for three -month period ended October 31, 2020 and 2019.

-Shareholder communication (2020 - \$131,896; 2019 - \$38,404)
+Shareholder communication (2020 - \$56,393; 2019 - \$13,550)

 The Company recorded increased shareholder communication expenses during this three-month period compared to prior year same period.
-The Company engaged corporate and project communication agencies during the three-month period.
-As the project and Pilot Plant advances the Company expects to see increasing shareholder communication.
-Over the last six month the has increased marketing efforts to bring awareness to the RecycLiCo project.
+The Company engaged more corporate and project communication agencies during the three-month period due to current market conditions due to the Covid-19 pandemic.
+As the business normalizes the project and Pilot Plant advances the Company expects to see increasing shareholder communication.

-Office and miscellaneous (2020 - \$23,643; 2019 - \$40,763)
+Office and miscellaneous (2020 - \$14,550; 2019 - \$38,185)

 The Company recorded reduced office expenses compared to prior year same period.
 Offices expenses primarily include expenses related to daily administration to maintain premises, stationery and administration support.
+Given the current market conditions due to Covid-19, the Company recorded reduced office administration expenses.
 As the Company moves forward with adding staff, promoting the project, we expect to see an increasing trend in office and miscellaneous expenses.
 However, the Company managed reduced general administration expenses to preserve cash.

-Research and development (2020 - \$nil; 2019 - \$602,554)
+Research and development (2020 - \$257,016; 2019 -\$nil)

-The Company recorded significantly reduced research and development expenditures compared to the three months ended January 31, 2019.
-Our contractors have completed the recycling pilot plant project.
-Additionally, a continuance of patent has been applied.
-Our contractors are now focused on treatment of third-party material.
-The Company expects to see increasing expenses towards research and development progressing towards commercialization and testing various materials.
+The Company recorded increased research and development expenditures compared to the three months ended October 31, 2019.
+Our contractors have completed initial testing and construction of the recycling pilot plant project.
+Additionally, a continuance of patent has been applied and billed.
+Our contractor is now focused on the treatment of third-party material on a laboratory scale and the optimization of the pilot plant project.
+The Company expects to see increased expenses towards research and development progressing towards testing, optimization, and commercialization of the RecycLiCoTM project.
+The Company has received funding from the National Research Council of Canada Industrial Research Assistance Program to offset research expenditure.